Beppu in 2 Days

 On the way back into town, we stop at Yukemiri Observatory, which I read about on the Drive Japan website.
 They said it was hard to locate and they weren’t kidding.

 We find the entrance at the third attempt.
-A small concrete tower on the hillside provides views of the steaming town below.
+A small concrete tower on the hillside provides sweeping views of the steaming town below.
 The view would probably be better if it was darker, but I have a date with a hot spring…

 Global Tower